 Note that if you’re not going to pre-pay for your hotel stay and earn 5x points, I’d recommend using a different Amex card at the hotel to settle your bill.
 While you have to pay with an Amex when using Amex FHR, you don’t have to pay with the Amex Platinum.
 For example, you could instead pay with the Amex Green Card, which offers 3x points on travel purchases (including hotels).

 Use your $200 Amex Platinum hotel credit

 New as of 2021, the Amex Personal Platinum Card offers a $200 hotel credit every calendar year.
-The way this works, just book a hotel through Amex Fine Hotels & Resorts or The Hotel Collection using American Express Travel, and you’ll receive an annual credit of up to $200.
+The way this works, just book a prepaid hotel through Amex Fine Hotels & Resorts or The Hotel Collection (two-night minimum stay required) using American Express Travel, and you’ll receive an annual credit of up to $200.
+There is no

 You could use this perk in a single stay, so this will essentially knock $200 off the cost of your first booking each year.